alexksikes/SimSearch/tutorial/README.md

     |   55031 | Judgment at Nuremberg        |
     +---------+------------------------------+

-Ok obvisouly it matched itself, but why did "Prison Break" and "In the Name of the Father" matched?
+OK obviously it matched itself, but why did "Prison Break" and "In the Name of the Father" matched?

     # let's get detailed scores for the movie id 455275 and 107207
     scores = handler.get_detailed_scores([455275, 107207], max_terms=5)